teleyinex/teleyinex.github.com/blog/_posts/2015-06-08-translating-pybossa.md

 ---
-title: Auto-translating PyBossa using PyBossa
+title: Auto-translating PYBOSSA using PYBOSSA
 template: entry
 slug: translating-pybossa
 icon: lostintranslation
 icon_author: Alfonso
 icon_url: https://www.flickr.com/photos/tochis/3081093838/
-tags: Crowdcrafting, PyBossa, translation
+tags: Crowdcrafting, PYBOSSA, translation
 location: Madrid, Spain
 meta_description: ""
 headline: "If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his own language, that goes to his heart. -Nelson Mandela."